Did Smedley Butler Save America In 1933?

 The January 6 insurrection at the United States Capitol shocked America.
 Although it was the most recent direct attack on American democracy, it is not the only time our form of government has come under attack.
 During the Civil War, traitors attempted to overthrow our government and succeeded in murdering our president, Abraham Lincoln.
 Even if the “Wall Street Plot” was not close to being executed, there were serious discussions about it.

-He replied, “A democracy – if you can keep it.”
+He replied, “A republic – if you can keep it.”

 1. Wow!